HallaSurvivor/Blog/_posts/2024-03-25-ams-sectional-talk-fh.md

     [essentially algebraic theories][18] where we use the finitely _presented_ models instead.

+    We've talked a bit about this on the blog [before][27], and I have plans to talk quite a bit about it sometime in the future.

 [^6]:
     I'm not going to tell you what that means, but here's an illustrative
     example: